kitschpatrol/lognow/readme.md

 Complex metadata or context objects not natively representable within the JSON specification are serialized on a best-effort basis, with emphasis on being human-readable rather than being perfectly reconstructible as JavaScript.

-Alternately, pass a path to a directory to log to the location of your choosing.
+Alternately, pass a path to a directory to log to the location of your choosing, or a partial `JsonFileTransportConfig` object to override the default configuration.

 #### `logJsonToConsole`

 Set to `true` or `false` to enable or disable pretty console logging.
 This is identical to the serialized JSON that's sent to the log file when `logJsonToFile` is enabled.
+Alternately, set to any Console-like object to log, or a partial `JsonBasicTransportConfig` object to override the default configuration.

 Defaults to `false`.